 She received a BA from Smith College and a MA from the School of the Art Institute of Chicago.
-Born in Texas and raised in Asia and the US, she resides in Portland, Maine with her daughters, husband, and no less than three sourdough starters.
+Born in Texas, she resides in Portland, Maine.